-Goal setting is an important part of the success you see in your personal life and in business— They give you a focus and help you determine what is a priority to you and your success.
+Goal setting is an important part of success in both your personal life and in business.
+They provide focus and help you determine what should be a priority to create success in achieving those goals.

 Proper goal setting is much more than writing, “increase revenue” or “gain more prospects”.
-While these are good starting points of what you resolve to do, they don’t provide you with a road map, or an indication of what accomplishment of that goal looks like.
-But a S.M.A.R.T goal will provide you with the structure, accountability and trajectory needed to complete even the most ambitious of goals.
-To make a goal S.M.A.R.T, it must go through a careful consideration process, and meet the criteria of being specific, measurable, attainable, relevant and time sensitive.
+While these are good starting points of what you want to do, they don’t provide you with a road map, or any indications of what accomplishing that goal looks like.
+But a S.M.A.R.T goal will provide you with the structure, accountability, and trajectory needed to complete even the most ambitious of goals.
+To make a goal S.M.A.R.T, it must go through a careful consideration process.
+It has to be specific, measurable, attainable, relevant, and time-sensitive.
 At Everbrave, we highly recommend making S.M.A.R.T goals to help you succeed and track your marketing efforts.
-In fact, we work S.M.A.R.T goals into each and everyone of our inbound marketing strategies.
+In fact, we work S.M.A.R.T goals into each and every one of our inbound marketing strategies.

 Step 1: Determine What’s Important to You

-So back to this whole idea of S.M.A.R.T goals.
-Each one of your marketing goals should be defined as specific, measurable, attainable, relevant and time sensitive and written or typed out in ink so you have something to refer back to.
+Back to this whole idea of S.M.A.R.T goals.
+Each one of your marketing goals should be defined as specific, measurable, attainable, relevant and time-sensitive.
+It should also be written or typed out in ink so you have something to refer back to.

 In clear, uncomplicated words, what do you want to achieve?
-Define that goal in the simplest yet most detailed terms—the more detailed, the clearer you will be able to visualize yourself reaching the end-goal.
-Ask yourself the who, what, where, when, why and how to really chisel out the specifics of your goal.
+Define that goal in the simplest yet most detailed terms—the more detailed, the clearer you will visualize yourself reaching the end-goal.
+Ask yourself the who, what, where, when, why, and how to understand the specifics of your goal.

 Creating an attainable goal requires balance.
 The goal needs to be challenging enough that it’s not too easy to achieve, but also not too hard that there is no way to meet that goal’s expectation.
 While some believe there is nothing wrong with shooting for the stars with an overly ambitious goal, it’s important to evaluate who will be tasked with attaining that goal and how you expect them to achieve it.
-For example, if the C-suite of your business develops a goal for its sales team to bring in $36 million in sales over the next four months without a clear plan of action, or set of helpful tools for your employees to meet these robust goals, you most certainty will end up with a demoralized, resentful workforce.
+For example, if the C-suite of your business develops a goal for its sales team to bring in $36 million in sales over the next four months.
+Without a clear plan of action or a set of helpful tools for your employees to meet these robust goals, you’ll end up with a demoralized, resentful workforce.

 Your goals need to be in sync and relevant with the traction you’re looking to gain personally and professionally.
-You will find that aligning your goals will end up giving you a laser-sharp focus, and get you on the fast-track to success.
+You’ll find that aligning your goals will end up giving you a laser-sharp focus and get you on the fast-track to success.
 That’s why step one is so important, it allows you to hash out what’s important and why.
 Then you can see what fits and what does not fit your vision.

 Set a date!
-Setting a date of accomplishment is more likely to catapult you into action, then leaving the time line open-ended and undefined.
-Be sure to keep these time lines realistic, so you don’t find yourself or your company in an unpleasant time race.
+Setting a date of accomplishment is more likely to catapult you into action, then leaving the timeline open-ended and undefined.
+Be sure to keep these timelines realistic.

 Step 3: Plan Your Road to Success

-So now that you have these great goals set and ready to go.
-The next question is HOW.
+Now that you have these great goals set and ready to go, the next question is HOW.
 How are you going to achieve them?
-Do you think an athlete wakes up one day and says, “I am going to compete in the Summer Olympics next year”, without a stringent course of action, training schedule and competing in a host of qualifying tournaments prior to even thinking of becoming an Olympian?
+Do you think an athlete wakes up one day and says, “I am going to compete in the Summer Olympics next year”, without a clear course of action, training schedule, and competing in a host of qualifying tournaments prior to even thinking of becoming an Olympian?
 No!
-It takes years of preparation, commitment, time and constant check-ins against benchmarks and milestones to make it to that final goal of Olympic Gold.
-It’s the same with your marketing goals—you need to set out how you are going to reach these unique marketing objectives.
+It takes years of preparation, commitment, time and constant check-ins against benchmarks and milestones to make it to that ultimate goal of Olympic Gold.
+Your marketing goals should be similar—you need to set out how you are going to reach your objectives.

 - Revise when appropriate—perhaps your end goal has not changed, but significant circumstances have occurred that require you to revise the plan of action or key people involved.
 Be sure to take the time to make adjustments where necessary to stay on track for success.